Loading617/IPTVConvert/README.md

 # IPTVConvert
-Convert a M3U or M3U8 to List or File
+Convert a M3U or M3U8 to List or File and EPG